ryanolsonx/vscode-distilled-theme/README.md

-# "Distilled" - Theme for Visual Studio Code
+# No Syntax Highlighting for Visual Studio Code

 Clears up syntax highlighting to reveal what is important.